 The FDCPA prohibits many common collection practices such as:

-- Telling someone other than you or your spouse details about your collection account(s) without prior authority from you.
+- Tell someone other than you or your spouse details about your collection account(s) without prior authorization from you.

 - Calling you at work after you have told the debt collector not to contact you at work.